 Section 1.
 Officers

-The Officers of the SLA, shall consist of a President, Vice President(s), Secretary, Treasurer, Assistant Treasurer, Immediate Past President (one year only).
+The SLA Officers, shall consist of a President, Vice President(s), Secretary, Treasurer, Assistant Treasurer, Immediate Past President (one year only).
 The unpaid Officers shall constitute the Executive Committee.
 If an Officer holds more than one position, he/she is entitled to only one vote.
-The Executive Committee may appoint a member-at-large who has special skill of knowledge that would benefit them in their deliberations.
+The Executive Committee may also appoint members-at-large who has (have) special skills/knowledge that would benefit the Executive Committee in their deliberations.

 Section 2.
 President

-The President of the Executive Committee shall be the Chief Executive Officer of the SLA; he/she shall sign such instruments as may be authorized by the Board; he/she shall have the general powers and duties of management of the SLA which usually pertain to the office, and shall perform such other duties as are properly required by the Board.
-The President shall convene regularly scheduled meetings, shall preside at or arrange for other members of the Executive Committee to preside at each meeting in the following order: first Vice President, second Vice President, Secretary, Treasurer, and Assistant Treasurer.
+The President of the Executive Committee shall be the SLA Chief Executive Officer; he/she shall sign such instruments as may be authorized by the Board; he/she shall have the general powers and duties of SLA management which usually pertain to the office, and shall perform such other duties as are properly required by the Board.
+The President shall convene regularly scheduled meetings, shall preside at or arrange for other members of the Executive Committee to preside at each meeting in the following order in his/her absence: 1st Vice President, 2nd Vice President, Secretary, Treasurer, and Assistant Treasurer.
 The President shall be an ex officio member of all committees.

 Section 3.
 Vice President

 The Vice President(s), shall in the absence of the President, perform the duties of that office, he/she shall have such powers and perform such other duties as usually pertain to such officer or as properly required of him by the Board.